Nature of Business and Significant Accounting Policies

 On April 29, 2015, the Company, CLS Labs and CLS Merger Inc., a Nevada corporation and wholly owned subsidiary of CLS Holdings (“Merger Sub”), entered into an Agreement and Plan of Merger (the “Merger Agreement”) and completed a merger, whereby CLS Merger Inc. merged with and into CLS Labs, with CLS Labs remaining as the surviving entity (the “Merger”).
 Upon the consummation of the Merger, the shares of the common stock of CLS Holdings owned by CLS Labs were extinguished and the former stockholders of CLS Labs were issued an aggregate of 15,000,000 (post Reverse Split) shares of common stock in CLS Holdings in exchange for their shares of common stock in CLS Labs.
 As a result of the Merger, the Company acquired the business of CLS Labs and abandoned its previous business.

 Pursuant to the Acquisition Agreement, the Company paid a non-refundable deposit of $250,000 upon signing, which was followed by an additional payment of $1,800,000 paid in February 2018, for an initial 10% of each of the Oasis LLCs.
 At that time, the Company applied for regulatory approval to own an interest in the Oasis LLCs, which approval was received.
-On June 27, 2018, the Company made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of $5,995,543, a $4.0 million promissory note due in December 2019 (the “Oasis Note”), and 22,058,823 shares of its common stock (the “Purchase Price Shares”) (collectively, the “Closing Consideration”).
+On June 27, 2018, the Company made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of $5,995,543, a $4.0 million promissory note due in December 2019 (the “Oasis Note”), and 22,058,823 shares of its common stock (the “Purchase Price Shares”) collectively, the “Closing Consideration”).
 The cash payment of $5,995,543 was less than the $6,200,000 payment originally contemplated because the Company assumed an additional $204,457 of liabilities.
-The Company used the proceeds of a Canadian private securities offering to fund the cash portion of the Closing Consideration.
-The Company then applied for regulatory approval to own the additional 90% in membership interests in the Oasis LLCs, which it received on December 12, 2018.
+The Company used the proceeds of its recent Canadian private securities offering to fund the cash portion of the Closing Consideration.
+The Company then applied for regulatory approval to own the additional 90% in membership interests in the Oasis LLCs, which it expects to receive in due course.
+The change of ownership in the Oasis LLCs to the Company will be recorded upon receipt of such regulatory approvals.
+The Company has adopted a fiscal year end of May 31st.

 Use of Estimates